mackyle/git-osx-installer/README_PATCHES.txt

-  blame and better rename detection, add a 'graphiclog' link to the pages that uses git-browser to show a graphic representation of commit ancestry, to bind to both IPv4 and IPv6 addresses and browse to localhost instead of 127.0.0.1, to enable readme blob display and finally to default to binding only to the localhost address if `instaweb.local` has not been set at all.
+  blame and better rename detection, add a 'graphiclog' link to the pages that uses git-browser to show a graphic representation of commit ancestry, to bind to both IPv4 and IPv6 addresses and browse to localhost instead of 127.0.0.1, to enable readme blob display, to default to binding only to the localhost address if `instaweb.local` has not been set at all, to avoid attempting to kill using a process id of "" and finally to attempt to automatically select an available port to listen on if one was not specified and the first chosen port is not available.
 The ipv6 patch is only effective when using lighttpd as the web server (which is the default).
 The fcgi patch enables FCGI mode if the FCGI perl module is present.
 Have not been posted elsewhere.

 * Add submodule support to gitweb: